-Part 6.
+Part 9.
 ULDC Art.
 3.E.1.E.1, Modifications by the DRO to a Master Plan, Site Plan, Subdivision Plan or Regulating Plan (page 156 of 229), is hereby amended as follows:

-- 1. Clarify that in a PDD, the DRO has the ability to approve the relocation or deletion of emergency access ways as defined as " a non-dedicated area that is permitted for ingress or egress of vehicles or pedestrians.
-An access way is permitted to traverse a required landscape buffer".
-Should a emergency access way be added at Off the Board DRO at the request of the Fire Department, Zoning will have the authority to address the opening in the buffer and will require it to be gated in a manner in which to limit access to emergency fire access only. - Delete standard that allows intensity increase applicable to Planned Development Districts as it already addressed under Art.
+- 1. Clarify in a PDD the Final DRO has the ability to approve the relocation or deletion of emergency access ways as defined as "a non-dedicated area that is permitted for ingress or egress of vehicles or pedestrians.
+An access way is permitted to traverse a required landscape buffer". - Delete standard that allows intensity increase applicable to Planned Development Districts as it already addressed under Art.
 2.D.1.G.1, Modifications to BCC/ZC Approvals and is duplicative language.